miquido/validoctor/README.md

 ```

 Let's start with thinking about what we want to validate.
 Thinking on a per-class basis is the recommended approach
 for using Validoctor.
-So, starting with NutritionFacts class, we surely want all of the values to be positive.
+So, starting with NutritionFacts class, we surely want all the values to be positive.
 We write a simple MultiRule for that:
 ```kotlin
 val nutritionFactsRules: MultiRule<NutritionFacts> =